bb-io/Customer.io/README.md

 ### Unified
 - **Download Content**: Downloads content based on the specified ID.
 To use this action, you must specify the content type to which the content is assigned.
 Currently, all supported content types are: **Transactional Message, Broadcast Message, Campaign Message, and Newsletter**.
 - **Upload Content**: Uploads content based on the specified ID.
-This action is used in **pair with `Download Content`** to upload a translated HTML file and update the translation for the specified language.
+This action is used in **pair with `Download Content`** to upload a translated file and update the translation for the specified language.

 ## Polling